BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Transmission Control Protocol

 - It will ensure that the data is delivered to the destination and will not be courrupted.

+### UDP

+- User Datagram Protocol

+- Do not care whether 100% of the data is delivered or not.

+- Example: Video Conferencing